tmsherman/ParliamentGame/FINAL DELIVERABLES/README.txt

+THE KING AND THE CROWD

+by Team Parliament
+Tim Sherman
+Albert Yang
+Ken Situ
+Barun Kwak
+Cole Gleason
+Bobbie Soques

 This game has 3 components: The Unity client, the python helper, and the web client.

 The unity client is in the zip file.
 The python helper is FirebaseHelper.py